Akshaykumar05/DevOps/README.md

    * When monitoring applications, it is essential to be made aware the second something goes wrong or is abnormal.
 This is vital to keeping your systems healthy and reducing downtime.
 Grafana has built-in support for a huge number of notification channels, be it email, Slack, PagerDuty, etc., whichever best suits you.
 5. Annotations
 6. Open Source

+ #### Zabbix
+* Zabbix is an open-source software tool to monitor IT infrastructure such as networks, servers, virtual machines, and cloud services.
+Zabbix collects and displays basic metrics.